 • The Village will update the zoning regulations to facilitate live/work developments.
-Live/ work development will encourage permanent residency which can create social and economic vitality.
+Live/work development will encourage permanent residency that can create social and economic vitality.
 Home occupations and live/work developments will encourage permanent residency and entrepreneurship.

-Photo Credit-Nancy Grabowski
+Photo Credit: Nancy Grabowski

-Planning Objectives
+Planning Objectives and Strategies